 When you look for your dress, go with your own instinct.
 Don’t let your entourage mislead you with their own personal opinions.
 Most importantly, choose with your personal style and comfort in mind.
 If you feel great when you wear it, then you know this might be the one!

+Maybe you found the dresses in the high street shop too generic, in the bridal boutique too expensive?
 Going to a bridal dress shop is not the only way of buying dress.
-You actually have plenty of options should you not find your dream dress on the well trodden path.
-If you find the dresses in the high street shop too ordinary, in the bridal boutique too expensive, you also have the option of buying a dress second hand via portals such as Still White or Preowned Dresses, or even your local online classifieds such as Gumtree.
+Should you not find your dream dress on the well trodden path, you have plenty of alternatives.
+You also have the option of buying a dress second hand via portals such as Still White or Preowned Dresses, or even your local online classifieds.

 Try Etsy for an unique and artisan dress, or reputable fashion wholesalers such as Davids Bridal.
-Be cautious when ordering online though – rather buy a dress that you know is a bit big and then have it adjusted locally.
-If I were you I’d definitely avoid the Asian discount dress market altogether – if it sounds too good to be true, it probably is!
+Always be cautious when ordering online and leave plenty of time to make sure your dress arrives in time and is as expected.
+Definitely avoid the Asian discount dress market altogether – if it sounds too good to be true, it most likely isn’t true!

 Another viable option if you can’t find what you are looking for, is to find a pattern maker and seamstress that will create the dress of your dreams, where you get to choose the shape, details and fabric entirely on your own.
-It is important though that you find a trustworthy and professional dressmaker – the last thing you want is to be let down a week before your wedding.
+It is really crucial that you find a credible and professional dressmaker, as you are putting a great deal of trust in them.

 Unless you got married before, your Bridal you is yet to be discovered!
 As you start dreaming about dresses, you might find that it is really hard to know what is the best dress for you.
 Spend a few weeks looking and saving dresses from Pinterest and your favorite wedding blogs to get a grasp of what is out there.
 But try to not form too strong opinions until you have actually worn a few dresses!